-Painting: poignancy and ethics.
+Painting: poignancy and ethics

 Mooney, James (2005) Painting: poignancy and ethics.
 In: Thinking Through Art: Reflections on Art as Research.
-Macleod, Katy, Holdridge, Lin and Beardon, Colin, eds.
-Innovations in Art and Design Series. .
+Macleod, Katy and Holdridge, Lin and Beardon, Colin, eds.
+Innovations in Art and Design Series .
 Routledge, London and New York, pp. 133-142.
 ISBN 0415364779

 Full text is not in this repository.

 Mooney's essay was concerned with issues of contemporary painting, Eros, ethics and experience, exploring the potential of painting to declare itself as an effective and affective carrier of ethical proposition and implication.
 It posited Levinas's elaboration of the ‘face-to-face' as a means of considering the encounter that takes place before a painting.
 The essay consisted of two sections: ‘The condition of painting: how is painting doing?' and ‘Poignancy and ethics: or what is our relation to painting?'
 The essay explored the condition of painting and addressed questions arising from the supposed decline of painting, ultimately proposing that it is not painting as a practice that needs resuscitating, rather, that it is our understanding of painting that needs to be revitalised.

 |Item Type:||Book Section|

-|Research Areas:||Art & Design > Art & Design|
+|Research Areas:||A. > School of Art and Design|

-|Deposited On:||13 Nov 2008 15:06|
+|Date Deposited:||13 Nov 2008 15:06|